Blues vs. Wild Prediction & Picks - November 28

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.

-The Blues have totaled 35 goals in their last 10 outings, while conceding 33 goals.
-A total of 34 power-play opportunities during that time have netted five power-play goals (14.7%).
-They are 6-4-0 over those games.
+In the last 10 contests, the Blues have registered a 6-4-0 record after putting up 35 total goals (five power-play goals on 34 power-play opportunities during that time, for a conversion rate of 14.7%).
+Their opponents have scored a combined 33 goals in those games.

-Ahead of this matchup, here's who we predict to take home the victory in Tuesday's hockey action.
+Ahead of this matchup, here's who we project to secure the win in Tuesday's hockey game.

 Blues vs. Wild Predictions for Tuesday

-Our computer model for this game predicts a final score of Wild 4, Blues 3.
+Our computer projection model for this matchup expects a final result of Blues 4, Wild 3.

 - Total Pick: No Pick - Predicted Margin Negligible